kyma-project/istio/docs/contributor/adr/0010-aws-nlb-support.md

     service.beta.kubernetes.io/aws-load-balancer-type: external
 ```

-When switching to the classic ELB Istio Module operator should remove the `serviceAnnotations`.
+* When switching to the classic ELB Istio Module operator should remove the above `serviceAnnotations`.

-> No downtime is expected when changing the LoadBalancer type on Istio Module reconciliations and no changes to the Kyma domain DNS entries are expected.
+> No downtime is expected when changing the LoadBalancer type on Istio Module reconciliation and no changes to the Kyma domain DNS entries are expected.

 ## Default Values

-If `spec.config.awsLoadBalancerType` is not configured, it will default to `elb` for existing Istio installations and to `nlb` for new Istio installations.
+If `spec.config.awsLoadBalancerType` is not configured it defaults to `elb` for existing Istio installation and to `nlb` for new Istio installation.
+This will be determined at runtime (reconcile) time.